borg286/exoria/index.md

 ## Uncategorized Tips

 * Rock bees will need the Normal humidity and temperature of the Underground dimension, while the Hot and Wet bees do not carry the Cave Dweller gene.
 You will most likely need to crossbreed many Hot and Wet bees to get a pure Rock princess and drone.
 When a species mutation occurs, the bee's traits will be set to the species’ defaults.
 Since Hot+Wet has a 50% chance to mutate to Rock, there is a 25% chance that a Rock bee will be usable.

+* It's sometimes best to wait until you can make soul frames before you start bees, as this one item makes just about every mutation a success.
+Without access to gendustry, this will greatly speed up your bee breeding.

 # Resource Automation